ShahzaibSoftwareEngineer/100-Days-of-Devops/Day-09/README.md

 # 𝐃𝐚𝐲 𝟗 𝐨𝐟 𝟏𝟎𝟎 𝐃𝐚𝐲𝐬 𝐨𝐟 𝐃𝐞𝐯𝐎𝐏𝐒 – 𝐊𝐨𝐝𝐞𝐊𝐥𝐨𝐮𝐝 𝐂𝐡𝐚𝐥𝐥𝐞𝐧𝐠𝐞: MariaDB Troubleshooting

 Today, I diagnosed and resolved a **MariaDB service outage** on the Nautilus DB server (`stdb01`) and restored database connectivity for the Nautilus application.
-This lab reinforced the importance of **systematic troubleshooting** and **database administration skills** in real-world production environments.
+This lab reinforced the importance of **systematic troubleshooting**, log analysis, and database administration in production-like environments.

 ---

 ## 📖 What is MariaDB?

-MariaDB is an open-source relational database management system (RDBMS) and a **drop-in replacement for MySQL**.
+MariaDB is an open-source relational database management system (RDBMS) and a drop-in replacement for MySQL.
 It is widely used for:

-- **Data storage** – manage structured data efficiently.
+- **Data storage** – manage structured application data efficiently.
-- **Application backend support** – serves as a backend database for web and enterprise applications.
+- **Backend support** – powers web applications and enterprise services.
-- **Replication & High Availability** – supports clustering and failover.
+- **High Availability** – supports replication, clustering, and failover.
-- **SQL querying** – allows data retrieval, updates, and transaction management.
+- **SQL querying** – enables structured queries, transactions, and indexing.

 **Key Points:**

-- Open-source and community-driven.
+- Open-source and widely adopted.
-- Compatible with MySQL client libraries and tools.
+- Fully compatible with MySQL clients and tools.
-- Offers strong security, performance, and scalability features.
+- Managed via `systemd` on Linux servers.
-- Can be managed using `systemd` services on Linux.
+- Strong security, performance, and scalability features.

 ---